adamnemecek/traceoid.ai/README.md

 - theorem provers
 - computer algebra systems

 please reach out.
 Ideal candidate would understand how one goes about writing high perf code as well as be able to explain the concept of a Hamiltonian.
+You will be joining a team with several PhDs and while advanced degrees are not a hard requirement, you are expected to possess deep knowledge of your field.

 __If you have experience with any of the above (or related), but have no machine learning experience, and are consider applying, please do not hesitate and reach out.__